An online learning approach to dynamic pricing and capacity sizing in service systems: Introduction

 where $Q_\infty(\mu,p)$ is the steady-state queue length under service rate $\mu$ and price $p$.

-Such a problem has a long history, see for example \cite{Kumar2010}, \cite{LeeWard2014}, \cite{LeeWard2019}, \cite{Maglaras2003}, \cite{Nair2016}, \cite{Kim2018} and the references therein.
-Due to the complex nature of the queueing dynamics, exact analysis is challenging and often unavailable (computation of the optimal dynamic pricing and staffing rules is not straightforward even for the Markovian $M/M/1$ queue \cite{AS06}).
+Problems in this framework have a long history, see for example \cite{Kumar2010}, \cite{LeeWard2014}, \cite{LeeWard2019}, \cite{Maglaras2003}, \cite{Nair2016}, \cite{Kim2018} and the references therein.
+Due to the complex nature of the queueing dynamics, exact analysis is challenging and often unavailable (computation of the optimal dynamic pricing and staffing rules is not straightforward even for the Markovian $M/M/1$ queue \citep{AS06}).
 Therefore, researchers resort to heavy-traffic analysis to approximately obtain performance evaluation and optimization results.
 Commonly adopted heavy-traffic regimes require sending the arrival rate and service capacity (service rate or number of servers) to $\infty$.
-The main advantage of the asymptotic analysis is its tractability, because convenient approximation formulas are often available in the heavy-traffic limit (one no longer needs to deal with the discrete nature of the queueing performance functions).
-Although heavy-traffic analysis provides satisfactory results for large-scale queueing systems (e.g., models for customer contact centers), approximation formulas based on heavy-traffic limits usually become inaccurate as the system scale decreases.
-Another potential restriction of solution techniques based on heavy-traffic theories is that they often have to assume the full (or partial) knowledge of the distributions of the service and interarrival times.
-For example, solutions based on the \textit{functional central limit theorem} (FCLT) limits require at least the knowledge of the first two moments of relevant random variables \cite{W06,LW14}.
+Although heavy-traffic analysis provides satisfactory results for large-scale queueing systems, approximation formulas based on heavy-traffic limits often become inaccurate as the system scale decreases.